larvit/standards/README.md

 * Always strive to use official docker images in builds
 * Avoid installing third party packages in tests, for example apt-get etc. Instead pre-built images should be used, ideally official images from upstream.
 * Always use lock-files if they exists (for example package-lock.json for node-projects)

+## Minion design
+### REST API error responses
+* A minion should respond with client error response status codes (4xx) appropriate.
+An error message should be specified in the body.
+This error message should be written for the end user.